WebAssembly/WASI/proposals/http/imports.md

 <li><a id="method_fields_set.0"></a> result&lt;_, <a href="#header_error"><a href="#header_error"><code>header-error</code></a></a>&gt;</li>
 </ul>
 <h4><a id="method_fields_delete"></a><code>[method]fields.delete: func</code></h4>
-<p>Delete all values for a key.
-Does nothing if no values for the key
+<p>Delete all values for a name.
+Does nothing if no values for the name
 exist.</p>
 <p>Fails with <code>header-error.immutable</code> if the <a href="#fields"><code>fields</code></a> are immutable.</p>
 <p>Fails with <code>header-error.invalid-syntax</code> if the <a href="#field_name"><code>field-name</code></a> is